UNTITLED MIGRANT

 A. Rimbaud

-Visitors enter barefoot—an invitation to step into vulnerability and approach the migrant experience with openness.
+Visitors enter the space barefoot — an invitation to embrace vulnerability and to approach the migrant experience with openness, sensitivity, and care.

 The Affective Migrant Cartography